przemekjoniec/przemekjoniec/README.md

 🌻 My name is Przemyslaw Joniec!

 🎓 I'm a Geospatial Computer Science and Engineering student at AGH University of Science and Technology.
-I’m exploring the world of data analysis, working on projects that combine spatial data, technology, and scientific curiosity.
+I’m exploring the world of data analysis, working on projects that combine data, spatial data, technology, and scientific curiosity.

 🛰️ My long-term interests include Earth observation, geoinformatics, and space-related technologies — especially where data and real-world impact meet.